oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 example above, the verification process would output an array with only one element unless a matching Disclosure for the second element is received.

-## Decoy Digests {#decoy_digests}

-An Issuer MAY add additional digests to the SD-JWT that are not associated with any claim.
-The purpose of such "decoy" digests is to make it more difficult for an attacker to see the original number of claims contained in the SD-JWT.
-Decoy digests MAY be added both to the `_sd` array for objects as well as in arrays.

-It is RECOMMENDED to create the decoy digests by hashing over a cryptographically secure random number.
-The bytes of the digest MUST then be base64url-encoded as above.
-The same digest function as for the Disclosures MUST be used.

-For decoy digests, no Disclosure is sent to the Holder, i.e., the Holder will see digests that do not correspond to any Disclosure.
-See (#decoy_digests_privacy) for additional privacy considerations.

-To ensure readability and replicability, the examples in this specification do not contain decoy digests unless explicitly stated.

 ## Example 1: SD-JWT {#example-1}

 This example uses the following object as the set of claims that the Issuer is issuing: